 provided always that no payment will be made in respect of quantities exceeding those listed by the Contractor in the said Schedule.

-PS 25.3.2 Engineer’s costs in reviewing the Contractor’s design
+PS 25.3.2 Engineer’s costs in reviewing the Contractor’s design.

 The Engineer’s costs incurred in reviewing, checking and approving the designs, drawings, calculations and other documents pertaining to the Contractor’s accepted Alternative Tender (and which designs, drawings, calculations and other documents were submitted by the Contractor in accordance with the provisions of both the Tender Documents and the Contract) shall, on presentation of an account to the Contractor and certified in writing by the Employer, be paid by the Contractor to the Engineer.